 D-Day Museum

-As well as the film and embroidery there are also vehicles and displays of other material associated with D-Day and the war.
+As well as the films and embroidery there are also vehicles and displays of other material associated with D-Day and the war.
 In 1984 the D-Day Museum was opened by H.M.
-Queen Elizabeth The Queen Mother.
+Queen Elizabeth The Queen Mother and was extended in 1994 to accommodate the Dulverton Wing which provided a multi-purpose space that could be used for lectures, exhibitions or for school use.
+Then in the summer of 2019 a major refurbishment was completed to coincide with D-Day 75.

 The museum has its own shop and restaurant to cater for everyone.
-There are family tickets, senior citizens, UB40, Student rate and adult rates.

-The museum caters for all people whether they are in a wheel chair, hard of hearing, partially blind or any kind of disability.
 Portsmouth hosted the D-Day 50 Commemorations and the commemorations were transmitted to the world.
 For more details about this take a look at the D-Day 50 page.

 A question that has been asked on a number of occasions is what does the "D" in d-day stand for.
 The following links will hopefully answer this question.